nhrap-hazus/export/README.md

+# ATTENTION: The latest version of this tool is available at https://msc.fema.gov/portal/resources/hazus This github repository is not receiving any more updates.

 # Hazus Export Tool

 The Hazus Export Tool summarizes Hazus risk assessment results stored on your desktop Hazus database in a handful of text files, shapefiles, and a one-page graphic report.
 Launch the tool by double-clicking the "hazus-export-tool.py" file in the download folder.